 7. NONDEDUCTIBLE EMPLOYEE EXPENSES

-As accountants, we receive a lot of questions about what employees can deduct as expenses.
+As accountants, we receive many questions about what employees can deduct as expenses.
 As the law stands, employees cannot take advantage of unreimbursed employee expenses due to the expiration of the 2 percent of adjusted gross income (AGI) itemized deductions.
-In order to clear confusion surrounding expenses related to transportation industry employees and aid employers in providing their employees with good information, below is expenses that CAN NOT be deducted by employees:
+To clear confusion surrounding expenses related to transportation industry employees and aid employers in providing their employees with good information, below is expenses that CAN NOT be deducted by employees:

 - Commuting expenses – to and from work from residence.
 Work to job-related site and back to work is eligible for deduction if the mileage or actual expense is not reimbursed by the employer.